hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

 If you are looking for a rain jacket for your next hiking trip then you should consider to get a lightweight rain jacket as you will probably have your rain jacket most of the time in your backpack (depending on the weather).
 I had good experience with the [Montane Minimus Jacket](http://www.backcountry.com/montane-minimus-jacket-mens) on the trail.

-I hope you found this article useful to find your rain jacket in 2016.

 ---

 <script type="text/javascript">